ucsb-cs32/s21/_lab/lab04.md

 In main.cpp, instead of vectors of hospital and demographic data, create two vector of placeData and call read_csv (pass the appropriate type and in read_csv, depending upon the type, call the correct readCSVLine).  *Modify the constructor to call the correct constructor for the appropriate type.*.
 Note we are still using two separate vectors but their type in main and when passed to the function should both be placeData.

 2) modify dataAQ.h/.cpp and main.cp to use these new data types.
 Carefully think about which type of the data various operations need to be.
 Try to make your code as general as possible.
-Test that your code works as expected in that it can produce the same output as lab03
+Test that your code works as expected in that it can produce the same output as lab03.
+You will need to include two specific getters for the autograder, getRegion and getState.

 3) Now write the new method in dataAQ to aggregate hospital data to county level hospital data (represent it as a `comboHospitalData').
 See below comment about the new csv file that you can use.* Once you have county level hospital data, be able to support sort and print the county level hospital  data for the county with highest rated hospitals in California.
 Please name the method:
 ```